joshicola/gear-building-gui/README.md

 * Need to add max/min vals and array size
 * load and parse existing manifest.json file
-* load and display options from gear specification where required
-* validate entries with respects to the gear specification

 ### Dockerfile Editing

 We want to be able to view, edit, and validate dependecies for our gear image.

-* add, edit, delete dockerfile blocks that automate apt-get installations, pip dependencies, and clean-up after those blocks.
-More downloaded application-specific blocks should be edited by hand.
 * listing of flywheel-provided base images with add, edit, delete (not flywheel) functionality.

 ### Runscript prototyping